- Search by area

 - Locations

 The Yayoi Museum is dedicated to published art pieces from the Taisho and Showa era.
 The Takehisa Yumeji Museum is home to the works of Yumeji Takehisa, a painter of the romances of the Taisho period.
-Special exhibitions are held three or four times a year.
+Special exhibitions are held four times a year.

 - Extra Value!